farvardin/garvuino/README.md

  * Yoruk for his help on the PCB
  * Evgeniy for AVR-AY emulator and invaluable help (initial code by Ramiros)
+ * Klaud for help with avr-ay
  * Shiru for the 1-bit engines on Arduino
  * Christoph Haberer and Mario Patino for the Sid-arduino lib
  * The Mozzi team

 ## Licence

-(This licence is only for the PCB sketch, and code written from scratch.
+This BSD licence is only for the PCB sketch rendition, and code written from scratch.
-Code derived from other projects retains the original licence)
+Code derived from other projects retains the original licence.
+For example Avray is GPLv3.

     BSD 3-Clause License
     Copyright (c) 2015-2017, Garvalf